 omitted output

-Task 6: Configure the network so that loopback interfaces get advertised into OSPF with their real subnet masks
+Task 6: Configure the network so that the loopback interfaces get advertised in OSPF with their real subnet masks

-By default, OSPF advertises loopback interfaces with the /32 subnet mask.
-To instruct OSPF the advertise the real subnet mask, set the network type to point-to-point, which is the only available value to assign to loopback interfaces.
-If you try to set the OSPF network type of a loopback interface to broadcast, non-broadcast, or point-to-multipoint, Cisco IOS rejects your action and shows an error message similar to the one below.
+By default, OSPF advertises loopback interfaces with a /32 subnet mask.
+To instruct OSPF to advertise the actual subnet mask, set the network type to point-to-point; this is the only value that can be assigned to loopback interfaces.
+If you attempt to set the network type of a loopback interface to broadcast, non-broadcast, or point-to-multipoint, Cisco IOS will reject the action and display an error message similar to the one below.

 % OSPF: Invalid type for interface Loopback0